mzazon/awesome-cloud-projects/aws/cost-optimized-analytics-s3/cost-optimized-analytics-s3.md

 5. **Configure Amazon Athena Workgroup**:

    Workgroups provide cost control and governance for Athena queries.
-The BytesScannedCutoffPerQuery setting (1GB here) prevents runaway query costs by canceling queries that scan excessive data, which is crucial when analyzing large datasets across multiple storage tiers.
+The BytesScannedCutoffPerQuery setting (1GB here) prevents runaway query costs by canceling queries that scan excessive data, which is crucial when analyzing large datasets across multiple storage tiers in an Intelligent-Tiering setup.

    ```bash
    # Create Athena workgroup with cost controls